hung-nguyen-hoang/salesforce_bulk_query/README.md

 Derived from [Salesforce Bulk API](https://github.com/yatish27/salesforce_bulk_api)

 ## Basic Usage
+To install, run:

+    gem install salesforce_bulk_query

+or add

+    gem salesforce_bulk_query

+to your Gemfile.

-Before using the library, make sure you have the right account in your Salesforce organization that has access to API and that you won't run out of the [API limits]()
+Before using the library, make sure you have the right account in your Salesforce organization that has access to API and that you won't run out of the [API limits](http://www.salesforce.com/us/developer/docs/api_asynchpre/Content/asynch_api_concepts_limits.htm#batch_proc_time_title)

+For doing most of the API calls, the library uses [Restforce](https://github.com/ejholmes/restforce) Code example:

     require 'restforce'
     require 'salesforce_bulk_query'

-    # Create a bulk query instance
+    # Create a restforce client instance
     # with basic auth
     restforce = Restforce.new(
       :username => 'me',